saikumaresh/LearnByCoding/README.md

 ## 📈 Metrics Section

 <!-- metrics-section-start -->
+Total Number of Files: 6

+Total Number of Directories: 26

+Total Number of Python files: 5

-Total Number of Lines of Code: 268
+Total Number of Lines of Code: 402

-Total Number of Commits: 0
+Total Number of Commits: 15

-Percentage of Code Coverage: 0.00%
 <!-- metrics-section-end -->

 ## 📂 Repository Structure